Board Members

 Married with 3 children, Martin is a regular golfer and a keen supporter of Munster rugby.

-Gary is Managing Partner and co-founder of Genesis, a business advisory firm.
+Gary is Managing Partner and co-founder of Genesis, a business advisory firm established in 1995, that helps organisations grow and thrive by reimagining and redefining their strategy, brand and organisational culture.

-She has extensive non-executive director experience including as Deputy Chair of the inaugural board of Tusla, the Child and Family Agency, where she served for four and a half years.
+She has extensive non-executive director experience on the boards of private sector, public sector and not-for-profit organisations.
 She has chaired several industry and political taskforces on behalf of government and state agencies.

-Gary is a Fellow of the Institute of Management Consultants and Advisors and the Marketing Institute of Ireland, is an accredited executive and leadership coach and has completed the Chartered Director programme (Institute of Directors).
+Gary is a Fellow of the Institute of Management Consultants and Advisors and the Marketing Institute of Ireland.

 Ivan Fox has over 30 years experience in financial markets.
 He is currently an active private investor focused on financial services.